shippify/widget-tracking/README.md

-# Tracking
+# Tracking Web Widget

-This library provide tracking page components.
+This widget provides tracking page components that will allow you to embed the real time experience of a prime delivery in your own digital products.

 ### Usage for integration